Ashley Souza

 Welcome to Rocky Mountain Classical Academy

 Thank you for your interest in the K–8 program at Rocky Mountain Classical Academy.
-We will begin accepting applications for the 2026–2027 school year on December 1.
-If you would like to be added to our applicant pool, please complete one of the forms provided below.
+We will begin accepting Enrollment Applications for the 2026–2027 school year on December 1.
+A separate application must be submitted for each child.
+Applications submitted on or before the second Friday in March will be entered into the enrollment lottery.
+If you would like to be added to our applicant pool, please complete the Enrollment Application* - Enrollment Application Link.

 Prospective Students (K-8)